poosomooso/Gaygents/reports/final_report.md

 Integration of two equally-sized populations may also be easier than integration of a minority group.
 Modifying the model to allow having races of different populations would allow this to be tested.
 Allowing agents to belong to multiple racial groups or have some continuous representation of race (and generations of racial intermixing) could also be an interesting extension to this model.

 Similarly, having a spectrum of different types of people an agent can be attracted to rather than binary sex may capture a more nuanced and less oversimplified view of sexuality.
 It is also another variable where preferential choice of agents comes into play.
 It would also allow for agents not just looking for similarity in their partner, but for a specific range of traits that could be similar to or different from their own.

+Research on what affects people's choices of partner and whether those things are affected by race an gender (and to what degree) would be useful.
+It would help us identify whether the hypotheses in the racial differences and gender differences experiments are valid.

 ## Annotated Bibliography